- Sports and Recreation»

 These last problems were definitely not disastrous for us, but we did find them fast and took care of them right away.

-In Summary, my Shakedown Cruise philosophy is working.
+In Summary, my Shakedown Cruise philosophy worked out great for me.

 But, again, this is why we took our “Shakedown Cruise”, in order to root out these little problems and fix them before we hit the road on a longer trip.

 In fact, most of that week we were sitting around our campsite, in 87degree temperatures, under a bright blue Florida sky, actually wishing we could get a couple of hours of a blowing rain.
-That would test my roof and slide gasket seals.
+That would have tested my roof and slide gasket seals.
 Crazy, Huh?

 by Don Bobbitt, 2015